Self-checkout: Typical systems

 There is normally at least one supervising staff member who will assist customers when required, authorise the sale of age-restricted products such as medicines, alcohol, knives and tobacco, remove or de-sensitize electronic article surveillance devices, and provide additional loss prevention and customer service.
+In 2024, German supermarket chain Lidl started trials using a check weigher at some self-checkout terminals.